US targets Putin's adult daughters in new round of Russia sanctions

 In conjunction with the G-7 and European Union, the U.S. also announced Wednesday it was cutting off Russia's ability to use its previously frozen central bank funds to make debt payments -- forcing it to find other sources of dollars to avoid defaulting.

+In his remarks Wednesday, Biden also applauded corporate America for "stepping up for a change" and choosing to leave the Russian market on their own accord.

-"Russia will very likely lose its status as a major economy, and it will continue a long descent into economic, financial, and technological isolation," the senior administration official warned.
+"Russia will very likely lose its status as a major economy, and it will continue a long descent into economic, financial, and technological isolation," a senior administration official told reporters.

 According to the White House, under the new sanctions, Russia's GDP will contract up to 15% this year, wiping out the last 15 years of economic gains.
 Inflation, already spiking above 15%, is expected to rise, and supply chains will be further disrupted as more than 600 private sector companies have already left the Russian market.